Kelly Olmos

-Raquel Cecilia Kismer de Olmos (born 12 December 1952), better known as Kelly Olmos, is an Argentine economist and politician currently serving as the country's Minister of Labour, Employment and Social Security since 10 October 2022, in the cabinet of President Alberto Fernández.
+Raquel Cecilia Kismer de Olmos (born 12 December 1952), better known as Kelly Olmos, is an Argentine economist and politician who served as the country's Minister of Labour, Employment and Social Security from 2022 to 2023, in the cabinet of President Alberto Fernández.

 A member of the Justicialist Party (PJ), she has spent most of her political career in Buenos Aires, where she has served as a member of the Deliberative Council (1993–1997), and later, after the adoption of the city's new constitution in 1996, as a member of the City Legislature (1997–2000).
 She also served in a number of executive positions within the city government under Mayor Jorge Domínguez.

 From 2007 to 2011, she was Secretary of Municipal Affairs (a post within the Ministry of the Interior) during the presidencies of Néstor Kirchner and Cristina Fernández de Kirchner.
 She was director of the Banco Argentino de Desarrollo BICE from 2020 to 2022 and later served as vice president of the bank from January to October 2022.

-Early life
+Biography

 Raquel Kismer was born on 12 December 1952 in the Villa Urquiza neighbourhood of Buenos Aires, in her own words, a "working-class barrio [that led to her] becoming a peronist".
 She studied economics at the University of Buenos Aires Faculty of Economic Sciences, eventually graduating with a licenciatura degree.
-In addition, she counts with a magister's degree on urban economics from Universidad Torcuato di Tella.
+In addition, she has a magister's degree on urban economics from Universidad Torcuato di Tella.

-Career
+Olmos is the daughter of Holocaust survivors and speaks Yiddish.She is married to Orlando Olmos, with whom she has three children.
+She describes herself as a feminist.

+Political career

 Olmos' political career began under the wing of Carlos Corach, former interior minister to Carlos Menem.
 Her first elected post was to the Deliberative Council of Buenos Aires in 1993, before the adoption of the new city constitution which reformed the council into the City Legislature.
 She also served as a member of the City Legislature from 1997 to 2000, as part of the Justicialist Party bloc backing President Menem.
 She also served as director of the Corporación Buenos Aires Sur and as Secretary of Social Promotion, Production and Services and as Secretary of Industry and Commerce of Buenos Aires under Mayor Jorge Domínguez.

 In March 2007, during the presidency of Néstor Kirchner, she was appointed as Secretary of Municipal Affairs (within the scope of the Ministry of the Interior), reporting to Minister Aníbal Fernández.
 She remained in the position following the election of Cristina Fernández de Kirchner as president, then reporting to Minister Florencio Randazzo, until 2009.
 In 2020, she was appointed to the directorate of the Banco Argentino de Desarrollo BICE, a state-owned development bank.
 She would later become vice-president of the bank in 2022.